Paris is a fantastic source of inspiration for writers. Book yourself into a Paris writing retreat and prepare to be inspired!

 The Eiffel Tower has inspired countless writers, filmmakers, painters and artists from all walks of life.
 And it’s easy to see why.

-The tower itself can be the setting for any writing genre.
+The tower itself can be the setting for any creative writing genre.
 Got a love story idea?
 They are kissing beneath the Eiffel Tower.
 Writing about a monster destroying a city?
 He’s slowly climbing the Eiffel Tower.
 Writing a feminist piece and need to tear down a phallic symbol of male-dominated culture.
 Eiffel Tower.

 Be inspired by other creative people!

 Like all great stories, this song lyric turned a normal journey on a normal day into an extraordinary one.
 What happened to the child?
 Did any other passengers react?
+I guess he woke up and never found out, but we get to create our own endings to these inspirational beginnings.

 I love travelling about the city on the Paris metro.
 The Art Nouveau signs for each stop, the people you meet on the journey.
 Where are they heading?
 Who are they meeting?
 Is it legal to have a llama on here?
+All inspirational writing ideas.

 All while dining or sipping on wonderful French cuisine as you jot down notes.
 Perfect!